What are HTML attributes?

 Working with selectors

-Usually, classes are used to add styles to elements simply because an element can have multiple classes and multiple elements can have the same classes, meaning you can apply multiple styles to an element as well as apply one style to different elements.
-Names are usually used with input elements to not only mark as the key for the data they collect and send to the server but also sometimes for applying targeted styles.
+name attribute is used with input elements to both mark as the key for the data they collect.
+Additionally, it can be used to apply targeted styles.
 More than one input can share a name, the reason being that you may have more than one form within a page.

 The ID attribute

 Ids, unlike classes and names, should be assigned to only one element, its meant to serve as a unique identifier for accessing elements.
-But based on the specification most browsers convert ids into variables meaning you have access to the DOM of that particular element.
+But based on the specification most browsers convert ids into variables.
+The variable will contain the DOM object of the element.

 A simple solution